graphcommerce-org/graphcommerce/docs/framework/plugins-react.md

-# Plugins
+# Plugins React

-GraphCommerce plugin system allows you to extend GraphCommerce in a plug-and-play manner.
+GraphCommerce's React plugin system allows you to extend GraphCommerce in a plug-and-play manner.
 Install a new package and the code will be added at the right places.